-This study applied the theoretical model of LL/AET participation developed by Boeren et al. (2010).
-The chances of AET participation are unequal across subgroups based on a variety of factors at (1) the individual level (e.g., age, gender, race/ethnicity, education/skills, social/cultural capital, employment, income, motivation), (2) the local level (e.g., employer sponsored programs, access to learning activities, flexibility for learning styles, funding for learning) and (3) the societal level (e.g., programs and policies that support adult learners) (Boeren, 2017).
-Individuals are driven by intrinsic and extrinsic motivations to improve quality of life, as well as social and economic well-being, through AET.
-At the same time, some adults may not be ready to engage in AET due to the lack of foundational knowledge and skills.
-Likewise, individuals may face reduced learning opportunities and societal barriers, such as income inequality, gender, and racial discrimination, as well as lack of personal and professional support for AET.
-Resulting, in part, from the interconnections of AET participation determinants, women and racial/ethnic minorities are likely to have lower AET participation.
-However, given the demographic trends of women and racial/ethnic minorities, AET participation with an emphasis on gender and race/ethnicity needs to be re-examined.
+This study applied the theoretical model of LL/AET participation developed by Boeren et al. (2010), which is an integrated model based on core socioeconomic, cultural, and psychological dimensions from multiple theories.
+The chances of AET participation are unequal across subgroups based on a variety of socioeconomic factors at (1) the individual level (e.g., age, gender, race/ethnicity, education/skills, employment, income, motivation), (2) the local level (e.g., employer sponsored programs, access to learning activities, flexibility for learning styles, funding for learning) and (3) the societal level (e.g., programs and policies that support adult learners) (Boeren, 2017).